jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Functional Analysis (graduate course)** taught by Prof. Vladimir Pestov
   - In a nutshell: fundamental theorems, some Spectral Theory
 - **Electromagnetic Theory II** taught by Prof. Pawel Klimas
-  - In a nutshell: Maxwell's equations, Special Relativity, radiation
+  - In a nutshell: Electrodynamics, Special Relativity
 - **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp
   - In a nutshell: mainly Classical Field Theory